 Step 8: Play back their pain

 Because you’ve spent all this time asking questions and learning the customer’s pain, you can play it back to them in your next series of statements.
 If they’ve said they are looking for an enterprise data warehouse to be able to collect data and do this to provide reports and dashboards then you’re not going to talk about anything other than being able to collect data, normalise it and produce reports and dashboards.
-You might be able to do thirty other things but you don’t talk about those for the moment because you want to take a sell today, educate tomorrow stance.
+You might be able to do thirty other things but you don’t talk about those for the moment.
+You want to take a sell today, educate tomorrow stance.
 Solve the problem now and bring up all the extra things you can do once you’ve secured the sale.

 Step 9: Pitch your value

 You don’t need to go into the detail about where things are going to go from here.
-You don’t need to tell them that you’ll be having sixteen meetings and need their team members to do XYZ.
+Also, don’t need to tell them that you’ll be having sixteen meetings and need their team members to do XYZ.
 You need to show them your value.
 I.e. people buy from us when… At Tech Torque, I’ll often say, “People buy from us when they’re ready to scale their software and technology business – they’ve got product and market fit and are ready to hit the accelerator and really make some money.
 Does that make sense?
 Does that sound like you?”
 Ten times out of ten, it does.

 Step 10: Give the client a deadline

 Once you’ve stated your value, you then want to say, “where do you want to go from here?”
 The client will ask for a proposal.
-Before you agree to do anything, get an understanding of their timeline expectations – and give them a deadline of their own.
+Before you agree to do anything, get an understanding of their timeline expectations.
+Give them a deadline of their own.
 For instance, you could say, “if I get a proposal to you by the end of business today, when do you think you’ll have a chance to look through it and get back to me?”
 When they give you a day, thank them for that commitment and say, “if I don’t hear from you can I follow you up the day after?”
 Lockdown when you’re going to talk to them and follow up when you say you will.